WriterBewareLogoSmall

 Make literary agents and publishers more likely to look at your work.

 Agents and publishers know the limitations of editing.
-They’re also well aware of how many under-qualified and unscrupulous freelance editors there are (see Warning Signs, below).
+They’re also well aware of how many under-qualified and unscrupulous freelance editors there are (see Caution Signs, below).
 Typing “professionally edited” on the title page of your manuscript, or mentioning it in a cover letter, will not improve your chances.
 In fact, it may harm them–there are so many unqualified editors that agents and publishers may assume you’ve been duped.

 Even if your editor is top-notch, agents and publishers may be put off–they may fear that the editing covers up weaknesses that could be a problem later on.
 As literary agent Denise Little explains, it’s a lot easier to work with a writer who can deliver a publishable manuscript without depending on outside help.